PennyLaneAI/qml/glossary.rst

         Automatically computing derivatives of the steps of computer programs.

     :doc:`Circuit Ansatz </glossary/circuit_ansatz>`
-        An ansatz is commonly known as a basic architecture of a circuit, i.e., a set of gates that act on specific subsystems.
+        An ansatz is a basic architecture of a circuit, i.e., a set of gates that act on specific subsystems.
 The architecture defines which algorithms a variational circuit can implement by fixing the trainable parameters.
 A circuit ansatz is similar to the architecture of a neural network.